Wujingqian/EventSpecPS/README.md

 <div align="center">

-# EventSpecPS

-### Photometric Stereo with Multispectral Reflectance Using an Event Camera
+# EventSpecPS: Photometric Stereo with Multispectral Reflectance Using an Event Camera

 **ECCV 2026**